-- 2.49 The strategy also recognises that London's housing market is complex and diverse and there is not a homogenous housing market within any single borough boundary.
-It contains a range of submarkets which vary widely, not just by tenure and price, but by the type of purchaser and renter. - 2.50 Debate around affordability gained momentum as a result of mayoral race during the first months of 2016.
+- Pushing for a new, long-term financial settlement for London Government to drive housing delivery; and - Bringing forward land for development and accelerating the pace of housing delivery through Housing Zones and the London Housing Bank. - 2.52 The strategy sets out an annual delivery target of a minimum of 42,000 new homes, of which at least 17,000 (40%) should be affordable.
+Over the next 20 years this amounts to 840,000 new homes in total. - 2.53 The strategy will increase the provision of smaller affordable homes targeted at those downsizing, support purpose-built older people's housing and offer better incentives for older people to downsize.
+This is in order to tackle overcrowding, particularly in the social rented stock. - 2.54 The strategy also recognises that London's housing market is complex and diverse and there is not a homogenous housing market within any single borough boundary.
+It contains a range of submarkets which vary widely, not just by tenure and price, but by the type of purchaser and renter. - 2.55 Debate around affordability gained momentum as a result of mayoral race during the first months of 2016.
 On 5th May 2016, Sadiq Khan became the new Mayor of London.
 His policies aims to set a target of half of all the new homes that are built across London being genuinely affordable to rent or buy.
-His Homes for Londoners concept will include homes for social rent, homes for London Living Rent (with rents based on one-third of average local wages), homes for first-time buyers to 'part-buy part-rent'. - 2.51 The new mayor aims to achieve this by building new homes on land owned by the Mayor, including Transport for London land, and bidding to develop other public sector land; supporting housing associations and by long-term planning for new and affordable homes tied in with new transport infrastructure, including proposals such as DLR extensions, the Bakerloo Line extension, and Crossrail 2.
+His Homes for Londoners concept will include homes for social rent, homes for London Living Rent (with rents based on one-third of average local wages), homes for first-time buyers to 'part-buy part-rent'. - 2.56 The new mayor aims to achieve this by building new homes on land owned by the Mayor, including Transport for London land, and bidding to develop other public sector land; supporting housing associations and by long-term planning for new and affordable homes tied in with new transport infrastructure, including proposals such as DLR extensions, the Bakerloo Line extension, and Crossrail 2.